zenonine/navi/navi/README.md

         NaviPage.material(
           key: const ValueKey('Books'),
           // without route property, url is '/' by default
-          // BooksPagelet is a normal widget, which shows list of books
+          // BooksPagelet is your widget, which shows list of books
           child: BooksPagelet(
             // you can update state of BooksStack widget to navigate
             // or you can use context.navi to navigate inside BooksPagelet (see 'Navigate to a new route' section below)